 Traverse presents a child's whole story in an easily digestible, interactive view.
 It surfaces dark data—case content that is hidden or virtually impossible to retrieve—through a child welfare and adult & aging lens so social workers are informed about prevalent topics, important people connected with the family, and key events.

-In addition to case discovery, Traverse also includes data collection and content management, allowing social workers to collect, view, and share content and data anywhere, anytime.
+In addition to case discovery, Traverse allows social workers to collect, view, and share content and data anywhere, anytime.
 The combination of data collection, content management, and case discovery empowers social workers, supervisors, and directors to make informed, confident decisions.
 (It is important to note here that Traverse is not intended to replace human discretion, decision-making, or research.
 It is intended as a guidance tool only.)

 Don’t just take our word for it.
-Watch our feature preview videos to see for yourself how Traverse works, plus hear what caseworkers across the country have to say about how the software helps them do high-value work.
+See for yourself how Traverse's case discovery feature works, plus hear what caseworkers across the country have to say about how the software helps them do high-value work.